scifari/taiga/doc/w10n-sci/usage.md

 Here, an HDF5 file from MillionSongSample dataset, called `TRABCAJ12903CDFCC2.h5` ([link](http://127.0.0.1:18080/data/MillionSongSample/TRABCAJ12903CDFCC2.h5/?output=html&traverse)), is used to demonstrate the usage of w10n-sci API.

-Please consult [Taiga Quick Start](https://github.com/scifari/taiga/#quick-start) for use of a simple web GUI to browse w10n entities in a data store.
+Please consult [Taiga Quick Start](https://github.com/scifari/taiga/#quick-start) for a simple web GUI to browse w10n entities in a data store.

 ### 1. Meta info  using `/`